'Welcome Back': Joy In West Bank As Freed Prisoners Return

-Ramallah, Palestinian Territories: A red keffiyeh scarf around her neck and a beaming smile on her face, Rouba Assi fell into her friends' arms after being freed from an Israeli prison.
+(MENAFN- Jordan Times) RAMALLAH, Palestinian Territories - A red keffiyeh scarf around her neck and a beaming smile on her face, Rouba Assi fell into her friends' arms after being freed from an Israeli prison.

-"I missed you so much," said the 23-year-old, as the crowd around her hoisted her to their shoulders, chanting "Welcome back!
+"I missed you so much," said the 23-year-old activist, as the crowd around her hoisted her to their shoulders, chanting "Welcome back!
 Welcome back!"

 Her parents, still in visible disbelief at her release after six months in an Israeli jail, could not take their eyes off her.